nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

      Program the network sample hci_rpmsg_nrf5340_netcore

-   Ignore any warnings regarding project being out of date.
+   Ignore any warnings regarding the project being out of date.
    The ``hci_rpmsg_nrf5340_netcore`` is a pure programming target so it cannot build.

    .. figure:: images/ses_nrf5340_netcore_download.png